Where there’s a whisk, there’s a way…to a career in pastry arts

 Mission Statement and Goals

-The Culinary Arts Department is committed to the facilitation of student learning in its Associate’s Degrees and Certification programs by providing in-depth culinary training and the necessary technical skill to successfully enter the food-service industry.
+The Culinary Arts Department is committed to the facilitation of student learning in its Associate Degrees and Certification programs by providing in-depth culinary training and the necessary technical skills to successfully enter the food-service industry.

 The Culinary Arts Department wants to be recognized as a value-added ACC department promoting student excellence and the highest level of culinary training within our community.
 The Department would like to be a community hub for culinary-related job training, related student practicum, and ultimately job placement in the City of Austin.